 As we have seen in the previous post, a name of a place or person may become offensive if it means something else in another language.
 We start with this station in the outskirts of Kolkata:

-Though there are many common words in Hindi and Bengali, this is not one of them.
+Though there are many words common to Hindi and Bengali, this is not one of them.
 In any case, the Bengali inscription indicates that it should be spelt Nungi or Noongi.
 This locality is known for the manufacture of fireworks, possibly the largest such centre in India after Sivakasi.

 India has many place names such as Bangarapet, Bangiriposi, Banganapalle of mango fame and the former Bangalore.
 Then there is Bangkok, where you will find:

 Poor Susan!
 She will have to be particularly careful there – especially as this is to become Bangkok’s main station in the near future.